Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: INTRODUCTION

 Ultracold-atom quantum simulators have emerged as a powerful experimental platform for realizing the Fermi-Hubbard Hamiltonian with tunable interactions, doping, and temperature.
 Quantum-gas microscopes~\cite{Bakr2009} now provide single-site, spin-resolved snapshots of fermions in optical lattices, directly imaging antiferromagnetic domains, hidden string order, and polaronic textures at finite temperature~\cite{Parsons2016, chiu19, koepsell2021microscopic}.
 Recent work combined such site-resolved measurements with multi-point correlator analysis up to fifth order, uncovering a universal, doping-dependent temperature scale that tracks the onset of the pseudogap through emergent scaling of spin–charge correlations~\cite{Chalopin2024}.
 Most recently, a cryogenic Hubbard simulator was realized reaching unprecedentedly low temperatures $T/t\lesssim0.1$ extending low-temperature control into the doped regime~\cite{xu2025neutral}.
 Building on that, Ref.~\cite{Kendrick2025Pseudogap} observed a crossover to a pseudogapped metal in a Fermi–Hubbard quantum simulator: the compressibility develops a doping-tuned maximum and traces a line of thermodynamic anomalies across interaction strength, while lattice-modulation spectroscopy reveals a momentum-selective depletion of low-energy spectral weight.

 Inspired by these advances, we use purification~\cite{verstraete2004matrix,czarnik12,CzarnikDziarmagaCorboz} with infinite projected entangled pair states (iPEPS)~\cite{jordan2008,corboz2010,czarnik15b,ntu} ansatz to study the two dimensional square lattice $t$-$J$ model at finite temperature directly in the thermodynamic limit, with significant technical improvements over the technique applied to a previous study on the Fermi-Hubbard model~\cite{Hubbard_Sinha}.
-By reaching temperatures as low as $1/10$ of tunneling energy and doping up to $25\%$, we first map out bulk thermodynamics --- specific heat, uniform spin susceptibility, and charge compressibility --- to pinpoint the onset of strong spin-charge interplay.
-Guided by these macroscopic signatures, we then compute conditional three-point and higher order spin-charge and fermionic correlators to reveal how holes reorganize their magnetic environment.
-Our results provide quantitative benchmarks for both quantum-gas experiments and other numerical approaches trying to reach the thermodynamic limit, and shed new light on the microscopic mechanisms driving emergent phenomena in doped Mott insulators.
+In this paper we make three contributions.
+First, we provide thermodynamic-limit finite-$T$ benchmarks for the square-lattice $t$--$J$ model down to $T/t=0.1$ across dopings up to $1-n\simeq0.25$.
+Second, we extract and track the susceptibility maximum $T^\ast$ and a shallow compressibility enhancement upon cooling, which together delineate the regime of strongest short-range spin--charge interplay in our data.
+Third, we introduce dopant-conditioned three- and four-point correlators that directly visualize how single holes and nearest-neighbor hole pairs reorganize local exchange, and we relate these microscopic responses to the thermodynamic anomalies.